raspberrypilearning/documenting-your-code/en/step_8.md

 ### Configure conf.py

-To add the documentation from your code, Sphinx needs to know where to find it, you do this by modifying the `conf.py` file.
+To include the code documentation, Sphinx needs to know where to find it, you do this by modifying the `conf.py` file.

 + Open `conf.py`